phatnt93/php-directory-file/README.md

 ```
 Search file name in Directory
 ```
 $exact : true is find match with name.
-False is dind relative with name
+False is find relative with name

 \DirFile::searchFileInDirectory($path, $searchName, $exact);
 ```